 While in Louisiana, Dr. Larson began to think about and plan for opening a mobile clinic.
 A van would have been a tremendous help in a disaster, but more than that, it would be a great help to people who have trouble transporting their pets for any reason.
 On his return, he put his plans into action.
 Laboit Inc. of Columbus, Ohio built the clinic, and on September 5, 2006, Peninsula Mobile Veterinary Clinic, PS began seeing patients.
 Dr. Larson has thoroughly enjoyed the challenges of mobile practice and is looking forward to many years of providing veterinary care for pets in the West Puget Sound area.

-Dr. Larson is a member of the American Veterinary Medical Association, Washington State Veterinary Medical Association and Association of American Feline Practitioners.
+Dr. Larson is a member of the American Veterinary Medical Association and the Washington State Veterinary Medical Association.